cjtapper/cjtapper.github.io/content/pages/index.md

 save_as: index.html

 I’m a software engineer specialising in Python, Django, and React.
-I live in Canberra, Australia with my wife and dog.
+I live on the south coast of NSW, Australia with my wife and dog.

-By day, I'm a Senior Software Engineer at [Zepto Payments](https://www.zepto.com.au).
+By day, I'm Lead Software Engineer at [Supply Chain Warehouses](https://www.supplychainwarehouses.com).

 Outside of work, I’m interested in cooking, coffee, reading sci-fi, and spending time outdoors.